Maximian: Early life

 Maximian had two children with his Syrian wife, Eutropia: Maxentius and Fausta.
-There is no direct evidence in the ancient sources for their birthdates.
-Modern estimates of Maxentius' birth year have varied from c.
-276 to 283, and most date Fausta's birth to c.
-289 or 290.
-Theodora, the wife of Constantius Chlorus, is often called Maximian's stepdaughter by ancient sources, leading to claims by Otto Seeck and Ernest Stein that she was born from an earlier marriage between Eutropia and Afranius Hannibalianus.
+There is no direct evidence for their birthdates.
+Maxentius was probably born around 283 (when Maximian was in Syria), and Fausta around 289 or 290.
+Maximiana Theodora, the wife of Constantius, is often called Maximian's stepdaughter by ancient sources, leading to claims by Otto Seeck and Ernest Stein that she was born from an earlier marriage between Eutropia and Afranius Hannibalianus.
 Barnes challenges this view, saying that all "stepdaughter" sources derive their information from the partially unreliable work of history Kaisergeschichte, while other, more reliable, sources refer to her as Maximian's natural daughter.
 Barnes concludes that Theodora was born no later than c.
 275 to an unnamed earlier wife of Maximian, possibly one of Hannibalianus' daughters.
+Julia Hillner agrees with Barnes that the "stepdaughter sources" are a result of political propaganda from the later Constantinian dynasty but believes that Barnes explanation fails to explain why Theodora named one of her daughters Eutropia if her mother was an unknown Afrania instead of empress Eutropia.
+Hillner argues that Afranius Hannibalianus was Eutropia's brother and that Theodora was the daughter of both Maximian and Eutropia.
+This is in line with John Vanderspoel.